History Intent, Implementation and Impact

 Across the course of a year, each year group studies a variety of carefully selected History topics.
 Each topic is contextually relevant to our pupils and has the scope to encompass key History skills.
 We align our History curriculum with other areas of teaching so that links across and between subjects can be made, giving children a broad base of knowledge, facts, vocabulary, real-life experience and contexts.
 Each History topic is linked to a famous person; each topic, and the people chosen, carefully reflects our school community and helps to raise children’s aspirations and cultural capital.
 We strive to provide our pupils with the language to articulate themselves within the subject, whilst being able to unlock meaning within Historical sources.
 To aid this, we employ a precise, tiered approach to the teaching of vocabulary which is mirrored in other areas of the wider curriculum.

+In EYFS, children begin to make sense of their own life-story and family's history.
 In Key Stage 1, children focus on the core skills of chronology and sequencing.
 They also look at a range of different evidence in order to find out about the past.
 In Key Stage 2, the units selected enable children to build on previous knowledge and make links across the periods and events they have studied.
 Children learn skills within four main areas of chronological understanding, historical enquiry, historical interpretation and events, people and changes which build in complexity across the year groups.
 Within each topic, lessons follow carefully planned sequences which support children to build on their previous knowledge and skills whilst learning new content.
 Throughout each topic there is a balance of practical, hands-on learning, research reading and written recording of knowledge.
 Through the use of learning questions as the heading for each topic and lessons, children are encouraged to research and build on prior knowledge in order to demonstrate what they have learned.
 We make use of active formative assessment and carefully planned independent tasks, throughout the teaching of a topic, to check for understanding and provide ongoing feedback to our pupils.

 The impact of our History teaching on our children is to: